 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.

-The dance is propbably copyright © by but I do not have an exact date of publication.
-I do not have a date for the interpretation, so it may be under copyright.
+The dance itself is out of copyright, and is in the public domain.
+The interpretation is copyright © ~2008 by Smukler & Millstone.
 My visualization of this dance is copyright © 2021 by George W. Williams V and is released under a Creative Commons Attribution 4.0 International License.

 My work is licensed under a Creative Commons Attribution 4.0 International License.
 Most of the dances have more restrictive licensing, see my notes on copyright, the individual dance pages should mention when some rights are waived.